 David Landsman is a Non-Executive Director and Adviser working with companies in diverse sectors on strategy, stakeholder management and geopolitical risk.
 He was formerly Europe Geography Head of the Tata Group and previously a senior British diplomat, serving most recently as Ambassador to Greece.
 He is a Chartered Director.

-Tanja Porčnik is the founding President of Visio Institute and an adjunct scholar at the Cato Institute.
-She is co-author of The Human Freedom Index.
-Previously, Tanja served as Senior Fellow of the Atlas Economic Research Foundation in Washington, D.C., a Government Teaching Fellow of the American Institute on Political and Economic Systems in Prague, Czech Republic, and a Manager of External Relations of the Cato Institute in Washington, D.C.
-She is Editor of the Visio Journal and frequent commentator on human rights, international relations, and economic policy in the media.
+Tanja Porčnik is a Senior Fellow of the Fraser Institute specializing in economic and human freedom studies.
+She is also an adjunct scholar at the Cato Institute and the co-founder and president of the Visio Institute.
+Ms. Porčnik is co-author of The Human Freedom Index.
+Previously, she served as Senior Fellow of the Atlas Economic Research Foundation in Washington, D.C., a Government Teaching Fellow of the American Institute on Political and Economic Systems in Prague, Czech Republic, and a Manager of External Relations of the Cato Institute in Washington, D.C.
+Ms. Porčnik is Editor of the Visio Journal and frequent commentator on human rights, international relations, and economic policy in the media.

 Nicole Stremlau is Research Professor in the Humanities at the University of Johannesburg and she is Head of the Programme in Comparative Media Law and Policy at the University of Oxford.
 Her research focuses on media and conflict, particularly in the Horn of Africa.
 She previously worked for a newspaper in Ethiopia, and has researched new technologies and innovation in Somalia and Somaliland and media and election violence in Kenya.
 She is the recipient of an European Research Council grant that examines questions around social media, governance, and migration.
 Recent publications include: Media, Conflict and the State in Africa (Cambridge University Press 2018); Speech and Society in Turbulent Times (ed with Monroe Price) (Cambridge University Press 2018); and UNESCO’s World Trends in Freedom of Expression and Media Development, with Iginio Gagliardone and Monroe Price (UNESCO 2018).